lucasmazza/page.js/README.md

 # page.js

-**page.js** is a small javascript library to execute your javascript code in a per-page scope.
+**page.js** is a small library to execute your JavaScript code in a per-page scope.
+Check the files under the `example` folder for a simple display on how to start using this.

 ## Usage